SynchronVM/SynchronVM/README.md

 ## TODO:

 .1 Try to get Contiki running on STM32.

+## Related Work:

+- VeloxVM:
+  - Seems very interesting.
+  - Runs bytecode compiled from a Scheme dialect.
+  - Mark and Sweep GC for heap allocated lists (just like LispBM does).
+  - Resource usage policies.
+  - What can we do that is significantly different?